daniel-eklund/Caselle_Project_Repo/README.md

 Drawing the shape dynamically via lines binded to our data<br>
 -More shapes:<br>
 Adding shapes should be easy, would be fun as a proof of concept

+# Build #
+The release build is found in /Caselle_Project/bin/release/Caselle_Project.exe If you would prefer to make your own build, the source is in /Caselle_Project